valleyofdoom/PC-Tuning/README.md

 - AllowTelemetry can be set to 0 on Windows Server editions ([1](https://admx.help/?Category=Windows_10_2016&Policy=Microsoft.Policies.DataCollection::AllowTelemetry))

 ## 10.3.
-Download and Prepare a Stock Windows ISO
+Downloading and Preparing a Stock Windows ISO

 In order to install Windows, an installation media must be created using an ISO file.
 Upon downloading ISOs, ensure to cross-check the hashes for the file with official sources to verify that it is genuine and not corrupted.
 Use the command ``certutil -hashfile <file>`` in CMD to obtain the hashes of the file.